Published in

 Dimensions0.63 m x 0.45 m

-La Belle Ferroniere is another portrait of Leonardo, which shows his experimentation with light and shadow.
+La Belle Ferroniere is another Leonardo da Vinci portrait which shows his experimentation with light and shadow.
 The subject is Lucrezia Crivelli, who was Ludovico’s mistress.
-Ludovico commissioned a painting of Lucrezia to Leonardo as she bore Ludovico a son, and he wanted to reward her with the accomplishment.
+Ludovico commissioned a painting of Lucrezia to Leonardo as she birthed Ludovico a son, and he wanted to reward her with the accomplishment.
 In the portrait, the reflected light falls under Lucrezia’s left cheek.
 Her chin and neck are in gentle muted shadows.
 However, the light in the painting comes from its top left, falling directly on her smooth and flat plane of shoulder.
 Then it bounces again and causes a streak of light on her left jawbone.
 Hence, Leonardo naturally pathed light, as part of his optics study.

 In his notebook, Leonardo writes,